bath/Haskell-Project/README.md

 # Haskell-Project

 ## Description
 Bouncing Betty is a Pong like game developed by two CS undergraduates from the University of Kansas.
 Players will try to see how many times they can bounce the ball without touching the ground.
-To adjust the platform use the right arrow key and left arrow key.
-The game also keeps tracks of how many times the ball bounces off the boundaries.
+To adjust the platform use the left and right arrow keys.
+The game keeps track of how many times the ball bounces off the boundaries.

 ## Future Development
 * Extending the code base to make it compatible with the chrome web browser